 Music therapy is typically funded either through an organization, included by a facility as part of their overall treatment model, or paid for out-of-pocket.
 A music therapist may charge different rates for individual sessions, group sessions, and assessments.
 Rates are also determined by factors such as geographical location or the therapist’s education and experience.

-Whether or not music therapy is covered by insurance varies state-by-state and often case-by-case.
-Some states such as Arizona, Indiana, Michigan, and Texas provide reimbursement under Medicaid waiver programs.2 Music therapy has been covered by specific insurance companies such as United Healthcare, Blue Cross Blue Shield, Cigna, and Aetna in certain situations.2 Individuals seeking music therapy should contact their insurance company directly to ask if their coverage includes music therapy.
+Whether or not music therapy is covered by mental health insurance varies state-by-state and often case-by-case.
+Some states such as Arizona, Indiana, Michigan, and Texas provide reimbursement under Medicaid waiver programs.2 Music therapy has been covered by specific insurance companies such as United Healthcare, Blue Cross Blue Shield, Cigna, and Aetna in certain situations.2 People seeking music therapy should contact their insurance company directly to ask if their coverage includes music therapy.

 How to Find a Music Therapist